SougataMukherjee/DSA-and-Algo/readme.md

 Input : [0, 1, 0, 1, 0, 0, 1, 1, 1, 0]
 Output : [0, 0, 0, 0, 0, 1, 1, 1, 1, 1]<br>

+# Sliding window

+//Q116 Given an array of positive integers nums and a positive integer target, return the minimal length of a sub array whose sum is greater than or equal to target.
+If there is no such subarray, return 0 instead.<br>
+Input: target = 7, nums = [2,3,1,2,4,3]
+Output: 2[4,3]<br>
+//Q117 Find the longest contiguous subarray (baskets) containing at most two distinct integers (fruits).<br>
+Input: fruits = [1,2,1]
+Output: 3
+Explanation: We can pick from all 3 trees.<br>
+//Q118 Given an array of integers nums and an integer k.
+A continuous subarray is called nice if there are k odd numbers on it.<br>
+Input: nums = [1,1,2,1,1], k = 3
+Output: 2
+Explanation: The only sub-arrays with 3 odd numbers are [1,1,2,1] and [1,2,1,1].<br>

 # prefix sum

 //Q117 print the sum of value in a array in given range(l=3 an r=5 follow 1 based index)<br>